brandcom/silverstripe-vite/README.md

   manifestDir: '/public/manifest.json'
 ```

+*ViteHelper Config setting options:*
-E.g., if you use TypeScript, change the `mainJs` prop to `"main.ts"`.
-If you set `forceProductionMode` to true, only build files will be served - which will happen on your live site anyway.
+- If you set `forceProductionMode` to true, only build files will be served when running `npm run build` - which will happen on your live site anyway.
+  - Setting this property to false will provide live updates when running `npm run dev` on a local environment.
-Set the `devHostNeedle` to distinguish your live site from your local environment.
+- Set the `devHostNeedle` to distinguish your live site from your local environments domain extension.

-The config must match the `vite.config.js`.
-You need to **?flush** after making changes to yml configs.

-Take a look at the [ViteHelper.php](https://github.com/passchn/silverstripe-vite/blob/master/src/Vite/ViteHelper.php) for more Information.
+- Set the `devPort` to an unused port (not the same port where the site is hosted from) for the Vite server to build asset from.
+- Define the `mainJS` entry point to where your applications script file is located.
+  - If you use TypeScript, change the `mainJs` prop to `"main.ts"`.
+- Define the `manifestDir` for where the manifest file will be located.

 ## Usage

-Insert js / css tags in your template, e.g., `Page.ss`:
+Insert JS / CSS tags in your main template, e.g., `Page.ss`:

 ```
 <head>